seb7887/react-performance/webpack-performance.md

 ### Enabling PurifyCSS

 Typically, you bundle even the unused CSS.
 It's possible to eliminate all unused CSS.
 `PurifyCSS` is a tool that can achieve this by analyzing files.
-It walks through your code and figures out which CSS classes are being used.
-Often there is enough information for it to strip unused CSS from your project.
+It takes content and CSS and returns only the used CSS.
+PurifyCSS does not modify the original CSS files.

 `purifycss-webpack` allows to achieve similar results.
 You should use the `MiniCssExtractPlugin` with it for the best results.
 Install it and a glob helper first: